Measuring the robustness of Gaussian processes to kernel choice: Additional details for 2 experiment

 where the $\theta_i$ comprise the kernel hyperparameters (in addition to the noise variance $\sigma^2$).
 The different components of this kernel encode different pieces of prior knowledge.
 The two squared exponentials encode long-term trends and small-scale noise, respectively.
 The rational quadratic kernel (\cref{co2RationalQuadratic}) encodes small seasonal variability in \co2 levels between different years.
 The periodic kernel captures the periodic trend in \co2 levels, which peak in the summer and reach their minimum in the winter.
 This periodic is multiplied by a squared exponential to allow deviations away from exact periodicity.

-Similar to \cite[Section 5.4.3]{RasmussenWilliams2006}, we first compute the empirical mean of the training data's \co2 levels.
-We use this as the mean function for the GP.
-To set the GP hyperparameters, we find that the hyperparameters values reported in \cite[Section 5.4.3]{RasmussenWilliams2006} are close, but not exactly, the MMLE solution on our data set, because the Jacobian of the marginal log-likelihood has an entry substantively different from zero.\footnote{This problem might be due to the existence of slightly different versions of the Mauna Loa data set.
+Similar to \cite[Section 5.4.3]{RasmussenWilliams2006}, we first transform the training data by making the \co2 levels have zero mean.
+To set the GP hyperparameters, we find that the hyperparameters values reported in \citet[Section 5.4.3]{RasmussenWilliams2006} are close, but not exactly, the MMLE solution on our data set (the gradient of the marginal log-likelihood has an entry substantively different from zero under the parameters from \citet{RasmussenWilliams2006}).\footnote{This problem might be due to the existence of slightly different versions of the Mauna Loa data set.
 The originally link for the data \url{http://cdiac.esd.ornl.gov/ftp/trends/co2/maunaloa.co2} is no longer responsive, for instance.} We set hyperparameters by $10$ random restarts of MMLE, where the solution iterates are initialized at the values reported in \cite[Section 5.4.3]{RasmussenWilliams2006}.
-The fitted values are $\theta_1 = 68.58$, $\theta_2 = 69.09$, $\theta_3 = 2.55$, $\theta_4 = 87.60$, $\theta_5 = 1.44$, $\theta_6 = 0.66$, $\theta_7 = 1.18$, $\theta_8 = 0.74$, $\theta_9 = 0.18$, $\theta_{10} = 0.13$, $\theta_{11} = 0.19.$ They are, for the most part, within $5\%$ of the values reported in \cite[Section 5.4.3]{RasmussenWilliams2006}.
+The fitted values are $\theta_1 = 68.58$, $\theta_2 = 69.09$, $\theta_3 = 2.55$, $\theta_4 = 87.60$, $\theta_5 = 1.44$, $\theta_6 = 0.66$, $\theta_7 = 1.18$, $\theta_8 = 0.74$, $\theta_9 = 0.18$, $\theta_{10} = 0.13$, $\theta_{11} = 0.19.$ They are, for the most part, within $5\%$ of the values reported in \citet[Section 5.4.3]{RasmussenWilliams2006}.